rja87sd/advanced-babel-webpack/README.md

 - Right click anywhere on the page and click "inspect element".
 - Click on the "Console tab" and observe any errors or lack thereof.
 - Click on the Network tab and observe activity.

+**Credits**
+- Credit to ChatGPT for assistance with debugging and explanation of Babel.js and Webpack, and also code comments.